DevonKalar/MovieSwiper/README.md

 - **AI Movie Chat:** Chat with Movio, an AI agent, for recommendations and trivia.
 - **Responsive UI:** Optimized for desktop and mobile with custom components.
 - **Advanced Filtering:** Filter by genre, release date, and rating with slider controls.
-- **Modal System:** Interactive modals for movie details and user interactions.

 ## Technologies Used